Using images and other media

 Off

-Copyright is an exclusive right given to owners of creative content such as books, artworks, film.
-When reusing film you will need to consider the right of the owner.
+Copyright is an exclusive right given to owners of creative content such as books, artworks, and films.
+When reusing films and images you will need to consider the rights of the owner.

-Generally speaking, this involves being fair in your use: using extracts rather than copying whole works, and referencing the owner.
+Generally speaking, this involves being fair in your use: using extracts rather than copying whole works, and attributing the creator.
 However, it is also possible to find film that is available under an open reuse licence, or where the copyright has expired or been waived.

 Follow the flowchart below for further information and guidance.
 This flowchart has been created with AV material in mind, but the principles apply broadly to other categories of copyright work.